Ghostofpq/bigzelda/README.md

 # Api
 __BigZelda__ exposes a simple API on the port 6060.
 To change this port, modify the command line in start.sh (... --publish __6060__:8000 ... )

-This API is accessible on localhost:6060
+This API is accessible on localhost:6060 (if you are on windows and use docker-toolbox, use the command >docker-machine ls to get the URL of you VM)

 | | | |
 | ------------- | ------------- | ------------- |